Squamous-cell carcinoma: Prostate

-When associated with the prostate, squamous-cell carcinoma is very aggressive in nature.
+When associated with the prostate, squamous-cell carcinoma is very aggressive.
 It is difficult to detect as no increase in prostate-specific antigen levels is seen, meaning that the cancer is often diagnosed at an advanced stage.

 Vagina and cervix

-Squamous-cell carcinoma of the vagina spreads slowly and usually stays near the vagina, but may spread to the lungs and liver.
+Squamous cell carcinoma of the vagina spreads slowly and usually stays near the vagina, but may spread to the lungs and liver.
 This is the most common type of vaginal cancer.

+Ovary

+Ovarian squamous cell carcinoma (oSCC) or squamous ovarian carcinoma (SOC) is a rare tumor that accounts for 1% of ovarian cancers.

 Bladder

-Most bladder cancer is transitional cell, but bladder cancer associated with schistosomiasis is often SCC.
+Most bladder cancer is transitional cell, but bladder cancer associated with schistosomiasis or large bladder stone is often SCC.

+Eye

+Conjunctival squamous cell carcinoma and corneal intraepithelial neoplasia comprise ocular surface squamous neoplasia (OSSN).

 Diagnosis

 Medical history, physical examination and medical imaging may suggest a squamous-cell carcinoma, but a biopsy for histopathology generally establishes the diagnosis.
 TP63 staining is the main histological marker for squamous-cell carcinoma.
-In addition, TP63 is an essential transcription factor to establish identity of the squamous cells.
+In addition, TP63 is an essential transcription factor to establish the identity of the squamous cells.

 Classification

 Cancer can be considered a very large and exceptionally heterogeneous family of malignant diseases, with squamous-cell carcinomas comprising one of the largest subsets.
 All SCC lesions are thought to begin via the repeated, uncontrolled division of cancer stem cells of epithelial lineage or characteristics.
 SCCs arise from squamous cells, which are flat cells that line many areas of the body.
 Some of which are keratinocytes.
 Accumulation of these cancer cells causes a microscopic focus of abnormal cells that are, at least initially, locally confined within the specific tissue in which the progenitor cell resided.
 This condition is called squamous-cell carcinoma in situ, and it is diagnosed when the tumor has not yet penetrated the basement membrane or other delimiting structure to invade adjacent tissues.
 Once the lesion has grown and progressed to the point where it has breached, penetrated, and infiltrated adjacent structures, it is referred to as "invasive" squamous-cell carcinoma.
-Once a carcinoma becomes invasive, it is able to spread to other organs and cause the formation of a metastasis, or "secondary tumor".
+Once a carcinoma becomes invasive, it can spread to other organs and cause the formation of a metastasis, or "secondary tumor".